-Shrink to fit winter windows are really a great draft stopper and energy saver for old windows and patio doors.
+Shrink to fit winter windows are really great draft stoppers and energy savers for old windows and patio doors.

 Since plastic and glass have no real R-value, the dead air space created between the plastic and the window is as good as can be created with another pane of glass, so your double windows are now triple windows.